Are you interested in solar for your RV? Join the solar discussions on RVillage to share and learn from other RVillagers.

 RVillagers share their thoughts about the benefits of solar

-These points come up time and again in groups:
+These points come up often in the groups:

-- You're always observing quiet hours: When dry-camping in a state park or near other campers, if you're used to having to hurry up & finish watching that movie to turn off the generator by the respectful 10PM "quiet time" — even a modest solar system will allow you to watch TV as late as you want, and then start your coffee maker really early in the morning—without waking up the neighbors!
+- You're always observing quiet hours: If you're used to having to hurry up & finish watching that movie to turn off the generator by the respectful 10PM "quiet time," even a modest solar system will allow you to watch TV as late as you want; and then start your coffee maker really early in the morning—without waking up the neighbors!

-- Freedom: You'll be able to generate energy wherever you are, and not be dependent on hooking up to the grid.
-This is especially useful in places experiencing power outages.
+- Freedom: You'll be able to generate energy wherever you are, and not be dependent on finding an RV park or campground with hookups.
+This can also be useful in areas experiencing power outages.

-- Enjoy the outdoors: You can relax and really enjoy the quiet & fresh air of your natural surroundings.
+- Enjoy the outdoors: You can relax and really enjoy the quiet and the fresh air of your natural surroundings.

-This is a hot topic with lots of questions to be asked and answered.
 Learn from other RVillagers and voice your opinion in the solar groups on RVillage.
 Have you done a solar installation or want to?
-Join the group discussions in Solar and Alternative Energy for RVs, Boondocking with Solar, and others!
+Join these RVillage groups to ask questions and learn!

 Not a member of RVillage yet?
 Join the community today.
 It's FREE.